 Case 3 Rain

 These toe cracks were very stubborn.
 Rain had been dealing with these cracks for years before I started.
 If a toe crack lingers on for such a long time, the coffin bone will be affected.
 A so-called 'crena' can develop, a notch in the coffin bone which makes it hard to treat a toe crack.
-A crena causes a gap between the connection between hoof wall and bone.
+A crena causes a gap in the connection between the hoof wall and bone.
 The missing white line must be replaced with epidermal lamellae.
-A crena is specifically 'stubborn' if it occurs at the spot where the horse toes off, right there where the most pressure acts on the hoof, when the horse pushes the hoof off the ground when walking.
+A crena is specifically 'stubborn' if it occurs at the spot where the horse toes off, right there where the most pressure acts on the hoof when the horse pushes the hoof off the ground when walking.

 2 months later:

 The hoof situation we have achieved is most likely as good as can get due to the already existing bone defects the horse shows in both front feet.
 Both feet show a crena (red arrow).
 That area looks different than other parts of the suspensory apparatus of that hoof.
 The sole horn has an indentation, curved upwards because the margin of the coffin bone has atrophied at this point.
 The resulting gap is filled with scar horn and stretched epidermal lamellae.
 The sole, golden line and lamellar layer are no longer united in a healthy connection as they should be in a healthy suspensory apparatus (green arrow).

 Left Front.
 The crack completely separated the heel from the quarter wall.
 The solar picture shows the main load of that hoof to find the lateral, left in the picture.
 That heel is severely underrun, and the bulb is being pushed upward due to the load and compression whereas the other side can flee from the center of pressure.
 The heel wall on that side is more slanted, the bar leans onto the sole, and every horn part seems to be pushed to the side.

 Cause and effect